 I have good news for my fellow home brewers.
-If you have always wanted a stainless steel fermenter for your home brewing setup but have been scared away from making the purchase by either the cost or the size than this might be the fermenter for you.
+If you have always wanted a stainless steel fermentor for your home brewing setup but have been scared away from making the purchase by either the cost or the size than this might be the fermentor for you.

-You can purchase this stainless steel fermenter here:
+You can purchase this stainless steel fermentor here:

 Are you like most of the county or I should say world and can’t get your hands on a bottle or pint of Pliny the Elder, one of the worlds best Double IPA’s?
 Well don’t look so glum, you now have the ability to brew your own!

 Thanks to MoreBeer, you can now purchase an authentic Russian River Pliny the Elder All Grain Brewing Recipe Kit or Pliny the Elder Extract Home Brewing Recipe Kit.
 Rest assured, this is not just some Pliny the Elder clone that they whipped up in the back of their warehouse.
 This is one of their exclusive BrewMaster Series Recipe Kit that comes directly from Vinnie Cilurzo, the owner \ brewer of the Russian River Brewing Company.